 A real city life atmosphere, Dollface Devereaux shows the nature of city living by showing shots of buildings, trains, people and busy streets with a hint of vibrant colourful filters.
 The soundtrack “Don’t Stop” really adds to the inner-city feel.

 My Name is John Feat.
 God Knows & MurLi – Grand Job

 A creative black and white rap music video created by John, God Knows and MurLi.
 Featuring the artists themselves, the music represents their raw hip hop, rap and urban identity.

 Swimmers – Body Ahernia

 Time travel with Swimmers’ music video to “Body Ahernia”, displaying images of vintage movie shots coupled with their rugged indie soundtracks.

 By adding childhood vids with retro style sepia filters, this has the feel of a deeply personal music video.

 Craving a music video for your brand?
 Rotor can help.
-We offer a platform where any artist can create a professional style music video.
+We are a music video app where any artist can create a professional style budget music video.
 With the ability to add your own images, personalise text, alter filters plus much more, you can capture the unique identity of your work without paying through the roof.
 Find out more about the music video plans we have on offer here.